-If no interview is required and this submission is based solely on these forms (NB: This includes a resume and references to substantiate what is written on the following pages), a minimum fee of £40 is charged for Certificate courses or £60 for Diploma courses If an interview or additional documentation is required, an additional £20 per hour fee is involved above the submission fee.
+If no interview is required and this submission is based solely on these forms (NB: This includes a Resume/CV and references to substantiate what is written on the following pages).

-The RPL fee MUST accompany the application for RPL.
+The RPL fee MUST accompany the application form.

 Copies of any certificates, courses, or any other information which you feel might aid the assessment of your request must be submitted with this application.